ornaka/Cybersec_lab/index.md

 ### Phase 1

 The network I decided to use for the machines was 192.168.3.0/24.
-Domain Controller got a static IP address 192.168.3.20 and the two W11 hosts would get their domains as a DHCP leash.
+Domain Controller got a static IP address 192.168.3.20 and the two W11 hosts would get their IP's as a DHCP leash.
 After setting the machines up into the GNS3 the network looked as follows:

 ![Setting up DC and hosts](/images/Topology.png)